Dr Kim Knowles

 Contact Details

 I received my PhD from the University of Edinburgh in 2007 and taught on the Film Studies programme there before becoming Postdoctoral Research Fellow on the AHRC funded project 'Poetry Beyond Text: Vision, Text and Cognition' at the University of Kent.
-I joined the Department at Aberystwyth in 2011.
-Since 2008, I have also been Experimental Film Programmer for the Edinburgh International Film Festival and I'm regularly invited to film festivals around the world.
+I joined Aberystwyth University in 2011 as a Lecturer in Film Studies.
+Alongside my work as an academic, I am also a film curator and events facilitator.
+Between 2008 - 2022, I was Experimental Film Programmer for the Edinburgh International Film Festival's ‘Black Box’ strand, organising major retrospectives in 2016 ('Regrouping') and 2022 ('Reframing the Gaze: Experiments in Women's Filmmaking, 1972 to Now').
+I have presented screenings around the world and have taken part in a range of international film festivals, including International Film Festival Rotterdam, Oberhausen Film Festival, 25fps, Diagonale Festival of Austrian Film, Hamburg Short Film Festival and VideoEx.

 Series editor: Experimental Film and Artists' Moving Image (Palgrave Macmillan): https://www.palgrave.com/gp/series/15817